Table of Contents

 Good User Behaviors

-On a day-to-day basis, it is imperative that users run their code in a responsible fashion, so as not to hinder or damage other users’ code.
+On a day-to-day basis, it is imperative that users run their code in a responsible fashion, so as not to hinder or damage other users’ workflows.
 To this end, we have developed a basic set of rules that all users must follow.
 The rules are posted below and we highly encourage all users to take steps to increase their understanding of cluster programming.
 This can be done through various means, including: studying information on this website, taking a class that utilizes the HPCF cluster (for instance, Math 447 or 627), or asking questions using the HPCF support ticketing system under the Forms tab.
-It is always better to ask first and allow us to potentially coordinate usage.
-The HPCF cluster has several RAs on staff to assist users with support and as well as educating users on best practices and good working habits.
+The HPCF has a small team of students and staff who can assist users with support and as well as educating users on best practices and good working habits.
+To access this type of support, please submit an RT ticket under Forms above.

 Rules for cluster usage:

-• All users must use the batch submission system to reserve compute nodes for their cluster use.
+- All users must use the slurm submission system to reserve compute nodes for their cluster use.
 You are not allowed to log in to the login nodes for the purpose of running any computational or data processing tasks directly there.

 IMPORTANT NOTE: Any process that is judged by DoIT to be in violation or are behaving in any way that impacts other users’ ability to use the resource, will be either killed or have their resources restricted.
 Frequent users who violate this could have their accounts suspended and/or terminated.
 Ordinarily, we will try to make contact with the user first to discuss what is going on and to try to work with the user, but if other users are impacted, the account can be suspended first.